UMAprotocol/docs/docs/oracle/known-issues.md

 In a bribery attack, assume that there exists a 3rd party individual who would like to corrupt the DVM by bribing any UMA tokenholder who puts in a corrupted vote with a reward of `x`.

-Assume each UMA token is worth 1 unit of value and entitles the token holder to submit 1 vote.
+Assume each UMA token is worth 1 unit of value and entitles the tokenholder to submit 1 vote.
 Each voter must decide whether to submit a corrupted vote (“be corrupted”) or an uncorrupted vote (“not be corrupted”).
 The system is considered corrupted if the majority of UMA tokenholders submit the corrupted vote.